aravinthraj42/seat-booking/README.md

 # Seat Booking Application System

-Welcome to **Seat Booking Application System** - a responsive and user-friendly web application designed to provide [brief purpose of the app].
+Welcome to **Seat Booking Application System** - a responsive and user-friendly web application designed to Show Case the Skills.
 This project is built using React,Javascript,CSS HTML, Vite and modern front-end technologies, ensuring an accessible and engaging user experience across various devices and screen sizes.

 ## Table of Contents
 - [About](#about)